CorruptedBytes/PluginBinder/README.md

 If you want to generate a obfuscated plugin delete the source.jar and rename the OBFUSCATED-Source.jar in source.jar

-The idea of the PluginBinder is not mine but Garkolm, I just reprogrammed the code as I did because the PluginBinder from Garkolym is no longer online.
+The idea of the PluginBinder is not mine but Garkolm, I just reprogrammed the code as I did because the PluginBinder from Garkolym is no longer online. (@DavAlbert)

 !!
 The website itself and the design do not belong to me !!